1988 United States Senate election in New Jersey

 The 1988 United States Senate election in New Jersey was held on November 8, 1988.
 Incumbent Democratic U.S. Senator Frank Lautenberg won re-election to a second term with a margin of 8.37%.
+This is the last time that a Senate candidate was elected to the United States Senate in New Jersey at the same time that a presidential candidate of the opposite party won New Jersey.

 Background

 Businessman Frank Lautenberg was elected in 1982 in a hard-fought, come-from-behind upset victory over U.S. Representative Millicent Fenwick.
 Given his narrow victory and low name recognition, New Jersey Republicans eagerly targeted his seat as a potential victory.
 Popular second-term Governor Thomas Kean led the efforts to recruit a challenger.